webgme/webgme/config/README.md

 - `config.webhooks.manager = 'memory'`
  - Type of webhook-manager for detecting events, can be `'memory'`, `'redis'`.
 Memory runs in the server process, whereas redis is running in a sub-process.
 Redis requires the socket.io adapter to be of type redis.
 (It is also possible to run the redis manager separately from the webgme server.)
+- `config.webhooks.defaults = {}`
+ - Collection of hooks that should be added to every new project.
+Keys are webhook-ids and values are object with at least `url` and `events` defined, see [wiki](https://github.com/webgme/webgme/wiki/GME-WebHooks) for available fields.